QuantEcon/lecture-jax/lectures/markov_asset.md

 ## Overview

-In this lecture we consider a some asset pricing problems and use them to illustrate some foundations of JAX programming.
+In this lecture we consider some asset pricing problems and use them to illustrate some foundations of JAX programming.

 Most of the heavy lifting will be done through routines from linear algebra.